nkueng/MagicSwissWeed1.0/README.md

 # MagicSwissWeed

 An overview of current surfing conditions in Switzerland.
+[Check it out](https://nkueng.github.io/MagicSwissWeed/).

 ## Description